calebporzio/gitdown/README.md

 ![Gitdown - a simple package to parse markdown in PHP](banner.png)

 # GitDown
-A simple package to parse Github Flavored Markdown in PHP
+A simple package to parse Github Flavored Markdown in PHP.

 ## WARNING
 This package is a fraud.
 All it does is fire off your markdown to a public GitHub API that returns the parsed result.